A6hi5h3x/TSHP-Final/README.md

 Stage 1 - for determining K for the dataset.

-Stage 2 - for dimensionality reduction and clustering
+Stage 2 - for dimensionality reduction and evaluating clustering performance.